 Trumpet Behavioral Health offers help with planning skills activities for use by parents, caregivers, grandparents, teachers and paraprofessionals.
 Trumpet Behavioral Health is the creator of Insights to Behavior, a web-based solution created for schools to help train educators work with children with autism or other disorders that cause challenging behaviors.

-Now, for the first time, we are offering a sampling of the skills activities that you can use to help you teach these important skills to your child with Autism Spectrum Disorders.
-Insights to Behavior offers over 5,000 activities in the following eight skills areas:
+We are now offering a monthly sampling of the skills activities that you can use to help you teach your child with an Autism Spectrum Disorder.

 Curriculum Level: Advanced

 Materials: Tangible reinforcers such as the child’s favorite snack or toy; Structured art activity, along with all the materials needed for the art activity.
 You will need enough for each child in the group to complete the art project; If the child is non-verbal, you will need a pictograph of the art items and possibly visual instructions on how to make the art project

 Before the activity begins, make sure you instruct all the peers in the group the goal of the group and their role in the activity.
 You will also need to decide on the top three cooperative behaviors you are going to reinforce (e.g., sharing, talking politely to others, using an appropriate voice).

 - Sit next to the child at the table with three to four peers.